TheLostHomeyAppRepositories/com.mattiasholm.intesishome/README.txt

-Allows you to control your IntesisHome enabled air conditioner.
+Allows you to control your IntesisHome / AC Cloud Control enabled air conditioner.

-Tested against a PA-AC-WIFI-1A device.
+Tested against an PA-AC-WIFI-1A device.